Muhammadi Begum

-Muhammadi Begum (also known as Sayyidah Muhammadi Begum; 22 May 1878 – 2 November 1908) was a Sunni Muslim scholar, Urdu writer and an advocate of women education.
+Muhammadi Begum (also known as Sayyidah Muhammadi Begum; 22 May 1878 – 2 November 1908) was an Indian Sunni Muslim scholar, Urdu writer and an advocate of women education.
 She co-founded the Islamic weekly magazine Tehzeeb-e-Niswan, and was its founding editor.
 She is known as the first woman who edited an Urdu magazine.
 She was the wife of Sayyid Mumtaz Ali Deobandi.

 Biography

-Muhammadi Begum was born on 22 May 1878 in Shahpur, Punjab.
+Muhammadi Begum was born on 22 May 1878 in Shahpur in Delhi.
 She learned Urdu and she became a Hafiz as she memorized the Quran.
 She learned to write letters to remain in touch with her elder sister after she got married in 1886.

 In 1897, she became the second wife of Sayyid Mumtaz Ali Deobandi, an Islamic scholar and an alumnus of Darul Uloom Deoband.
-She learned Arabic and Persian from her new husband and she was privately educated in English, Hindi and Maths.
+She learned Arabic and Persian from her new husband and was privately educated in English, Hindi and mathematics.

 On 1 July 1898, the couple started a weekly magazine for women called Tehzeeb-e-Niswan, which is regarded as one of the pioneering works on women rights in Islam.
-The magazine published radical ideas about divorce with enforced alimony and to end purdah and polygamy.
-She was hailed as India's first Muslim feminist woman and the first woman who ever edited an Urdu magazine.
+The magazine published radical ideas about divorce with enforced alimony and to end purdah and polygamy as it existed.
+She has been considered as India's first Muslim feminist woman and the first woman who ever edited an Urdu magazine.
 She edited Tehzeeb-e-Niswan until her death in 1908.

 Literary works

-Muhammadi Begum authored thirty books which included Shareef Beti which dealt with the hazards of arranged marriages of children which often lead to enforced marriages.
+Muhammadi Begum authored thirty books which included Shareef Beti, which dealt with the hazards of arranged marriages of children which often lead to enforced marriages.
 Her other works include: